spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-backup-borg.md

-# Setting up borg backup (optional)
+# Setting up BorgBackup (optional)

-The playbook can install and configure [borgbackup](https://www.borgbackup.org/) with [borgmatic](https://torsion.org/borgmatic/) for you.
+The playbook can install and configure [BorgBackup](https://www.borgbackup.org/) (short: Borg) with [borgmatic](https://torsion.org/borgmatic/) for you.

 BorgBackup is a deduplicating backup program with optional compression and encryption.
 That means your daily incremental backups can be stored in a fraction of the space and is safe whether you store it at home or on a cloud service.

-You will need a remote server where borg will store the backups.
-There are hosted, borg compatible solutions available, such as [BorgBase](https://www.borgbase.com).
+You will need a remote server where BorgBackup will store the backups.
+There are hosted, BorgBackup compatible solutions available, such as [BorgBase](https://www.borgbase.com).

 The backup will run based on `backup_borg_schedule` var (systemd timer calendar), default: 4am every day.

-By default, if you're using the integrated Postgres database server (as opposed to [an external Postgres server](configuring-playbook-external-postgres.md)), Borg backups will also include dumps of your Postgres database.
+By default, if you're using the integrated Postgres database server (as opposed to [an external Postgres server](configuring-playbook-external-postgres.md)), backups with BorgBackup will also include dumps of your Postgres database.
 An alternative solution for backing up the Postgres database is [postgres backup](configuring-playbook-postgres-backup.md).
-If you decide to go with another solution, you can disable Postgres-backup support for Borg using the `backup_borg_postgresql_enabled` variable.
+If you decide to go with another solution, you can disable Postgres-backup support for BorgBackup using the `backup_borg_postgresql_enabled` variable.

 ## Prerequisites